ITC303-Violet/ITC303/README.md

 * Ensure you have [JDK 8](http://www.oracle.com/technetwork/java/javase/downloads/index.html) installed
 * Click run and choose "Maven build"
-* If asked to enter some goals enter `clean tomcat7:redeploy`
+* If asked to enter some goals enter `tomcat7:redeploy`
 * This should build and then deploy the application to the docker container running tomcat

 If the build fails for anything besides source errors please let Somer know.